uadyfmat/hci-course-testrunner/User Analysis/User Modeling/Personas Scenarios.md

    - Review the results of the tests.
    - Provide feedback to the students.

--**What information does the instructor need to complete each step?**
+- **What information does the instructor need to complete each step?**
    - Location of the code tests.
    - Instructions on how to edit input/output templates and create new exercises.
    - Instructions to run the tests in Testrunner.
    - Interpretation of the results of the tests.

--**What obstacles or difficulties can the instructor encounter?**
+- **What obstacles or difficulties can the instructor encounter?**
    - Errors in the configuration of the tests.
    - Lack of time to review all student comments.

-**How does Testrunner help the user overcome these obstacles?**
+- **How does Testrunner help the user overcome these obstacles?**
    - Automates the execution of tests, saving time.
    - Provides reports with the results of the tests.

-## Result
+**Expected Results:**

 - **Expected from the User:**
--The instructor can review and correct code tests more efficiently.
+  - The instructor can review and correct code tests more efficiently.
--Students receive more accurate and timely feedback on their work.
+  - Students receive more accurate and timely feedback on their work.
 - **System Perspective Results:**
   - Testrunner identifies both failed and successful exercises.
   - Testrunner provides clear feedback on the obtained results.